Dani James

 About

 Dani James is a native New Yorker who grew up in Belgium, speaking French, Flemish, and English.
 Her translation of Return to the Place I Never Left, a Holocaust survival memoir by Tobias Schiff, was published by WSU Press in 2025.
+It won a National Jewish Book Award and is a WSU Press bestselling book.
 Acclaimed author Arnon Grunberg praised the book as “a literary discovery.”

 Using prose poetry as the form, the book transcends traditional narrative form, creating a memorable reading experience that resonates long after readers turn the last page.

-Dani has appeared on The Creative Penn podcast and taught workshops about writing, translation, and multilingualism.
+Dani has appeared on The Creative Penn podcast and Translators Aloud, and teaches workshops about writing, translation, and multilingualism.
 She’s a CUNY Alumni 50 Under 50 Award recipient, works in technology, and loves music.

 Expert topics